secdev/scapy/CONTRIBUTING.md

 - byte-string must be defined as `b"\x00\x01\x02"`
 - exceptions must comply with the new Python 3 format: `except SomeError as e:`
 - lambdas must be written using a single argument when using tuples: use `lambda x_y: x_y[0] + f(x_y[1])` instead of `lambda (x, y): x + f(y)`.
+- use int instead of long
+- use list comprehension instead of map() and filter()
+- use scapy.modules.six.range instead of xrange and range
+- use scapy.modules.six.itervalues(dict) instead of dict.values() or dict.itervalues()
+- use scapy.modules.six.string_types instead of basestring

 ### Code review